 On the day of your PBSC donation, your blood is removed through a needle in one arm and passed through a machine that will collect only the blood-forming cells.
 The remaining blood is returned to you through a needle in the other arm.
 This process is similar to what is used when donating blood platelets.

-Seventy-five percent of all PBSC donations are completed in one apheresis session, which may take up to 8 hours.
-The remaining 25% of donations are completed in two apheresis sessions, lasting approximately 4 to 6 hours each.
-After donation, your blood forming cells are transported to the patient’s location for transplant.
+90% of all PBSC donations are completed in 1 apheresis session, which may take up to 8 hours.
+The remaining 10% of the donations are completed in 2 apheresis sessions, which will take 4 to 6 hours each.

 Possible side effects and recovery with PBSC donation